rmsrosa/rode_convergence_euler/docs/src/examples/02-wiener_linearnonhomogeneous.md

 using RODEConvergence
 ````

-Then we set up some variables, as in the first example
+Then we set up the relevant variables, as in the first example

 ````@example 02-wiener_linearnonhomogeneous
 rng = Xoshiro(123)

 f(t, x, y) = - x + y

-t0 = 0.0
-tf = 1.0
+t0, tf = 0.0, 1.0
 x0law = Normal()

 y0 = 0.0